-In KS1/EYFS, a Cloud System is in place- Clear skies, partly cloudy (official warning), cloudy (yellow card), stormy (red card).
+In EYFS, a Cloud System is in place-Sunshine (green), cloud (white card), rain cloud (yellow card), thunder cloud (red card).
 This is displayed for all children to see.
-Children start each day on clear skies.
-All red (stormy) and yellow (cloudy) cards are logged.
+Children start each day on sunshine.
+All red (thundercloud) and yellow (rain cloud) cards are logged.
+There is also a rainbow for children who go above and beyond.

-In KS2, a Consequence colours system is used.
+In KS1 and KS2, a Consequence colours system is used.
 Children start each day and half day session on green.
-If children do not display the desired behaviour, children will be given a 'polite reminder' and if the behaviour continues they will be given a 'verbal warning'.
+If children do not display the desired behaviour, children will be given a 'polite reminder' and if the behaviour continues they will be given a 'verbal warning' (white card).
 Class teachers will record who gets a 'verbal warning' in the class file.
 If this persists further, the child will be given a 'Yellow Card' (a final warning).
 If this persists even further, the child will be issued with a 'Red Card'.
-This results in a playtime detention (Reflection Time) and a letter/text is sent home.
-Children are encouraged to reflect on their behaviour and to discuss actions for future.
-All red and yellow cards are logged in the class file.
+This results in a playtime detention (Reflection Time) and this is communicated with parents/carers through a face to face, telephone call or email.
+Children are encouraged to reflect on their behaviour and to discuss actions for the future.
+All red and yellow cards are logged in the class file and on CPOMS.